-The combined use of conventional MRI and MR spectroscopic imaging increases the diagnostic accuracy in amyotrophic lateral sclerosis(422 views) Cervo A, Cocozza S, Saccà F, Giorgio SM, Morra VB, Tedeschi E, Marsili A, Vacca G, Palma V, Brunetti A, Quarantelli M
+The combined use of conventional MRI and MR spectroscopic imaging increases the diagnostic accuracy in amyotrophic lateral sclerosis(613 views) Cervo A, Cocozza S, Saccà F, Giorgio SM, Morra VB, Tedeschi E, Marsili A, Vacca G, Palma V, Brunetti A, Quarantelli M

-Keywords: Amyotrophic Lateral Sclerosis, Conventional Mri, Hyperintensity, Hypointensity, Magnetic Resonance Spectroscopy, Motor Cortex, N Acetylaspartic Acid, Adult, Controlled Study, Diagnostic Accuracy, Discriminant Analysis, Female, Human, Major Clinical Study, Nuclear Magnetic Resonance Imaging, Nuclear Magnetic Resonance Scanner, Nuclear Magnetic Resonance Spectrometer, Nuclear Magnetic Resonance Spectroscopy, Primary Motor Cortex, Pyramidal Tract, Retrospective Study, Sensitivity And Specificity, Choline, Creatine, N-Acetylaspartate, Analogs And Derivatives, Brain Cortex, Controlled Clinical Trial, Frontal Lobe, Metabolism, Middle Aged, Multimodal Imaging, Pathology, Procedures, Reproducibility, Very Elderly, 80 And Over, Cerebral Cortex, Reproducibility Of Results, Retrospective Studies,
+Keywords: Amyotrophic Lateral Sclerosis, Conventional Mri, Hyperintensity, Hypointensity, Magnetic Resonance Spectroscopy, Motor Cortex, N Acetylaspartic Acid, Adult, Controlled Study, Diagnostic Accuracy, Discriminant Analysis, Female, Human, Major Clinical Study, Nuclear Magnetic Resonance Imaging, Nuclear Magnetic Resonance Scanner, Nuclear Magnetic Resonance Spectrometer, Nuclear Magnetic Resonance Spectroscopy, Primary Motor Cortex, Pyramidal Tract, Retrospective Study, Sensitivity And Specificity, Choline, Creatine, N-Acetylaspartate, Analogs And Derivatives, Brain Cortex, Controlled Clinical Trial, Frontal Lobe, Metabolism, Middle Aged, Multimodal Imaging, Pathology, Procedures, Reproducibility, Very Elderly, 80 And Over, Cerebral Cortex, Reproducibility Of Results, Retrospective Studies, Amyotrophic Lateral Sclerosis Diagnosis Metabolism

 Affiliations: *** IBB - CNR ***